Louis Pasteur: Rabies

 Pasteur's laboratory produced the first vaccine for rabies using a method developed by his assistant Roux, which involved growing the virus in rabbits, and then weakening it by drying the affected nerve tissue.
 The rabies vaccine was initially created by Emile Roux, a French doctor and a colleague of Pasteur, who had produced a killed vaccine using this method.
-The vaccine had been tested in 50 dogs before its first human trial.
+Pasteur wrote that the vaccine had been tested in 50 dogs before its first human trial.
 This vaccine was used on 9-year-old Joseph Meister, on 6 July 1885, after the boy was badly mauled by a rabid dog.
 This was done at some personal risk for Pasteur, since he was not a licensed physician and could have faced prosecution for treating the boy.
 After consulting with physicians, he decided to go ahead with the treatment.
 Over 11 days, Meister received 13 inoculations, each inoculation using viruses that had been weakened for a shorter period of time.
 Three months later he examined Meister and found that he was in good health.
 Pasteur was hailed as a hero and the legal matter was not pursued.
 Analysis of his laboratory notebooks shows that Pasteur had treated two people before his vaccination of Meister.
 One survived but may not actually have had rabies, and the other died of rabies.
 Pasteur began treatment of Jean-Baptiste Jupille on 20 October 1885, and the treatment was successful.
 Later in 1885, people, including four children from the United States, went to Pasteur's laboratory to be inoculated.
 In 1886, he treated 350 people, of which only one developed rabies.
 The treatment's success laid the foundations for the manufacture of many other vaccines.
 The first of the Pasteur Institutes was also built on the basis of this achievement.

 In The Story of San Michele, Axel Munthe writes of some risks Pasteur undertook in the rabies vaccine research:

 Pasteur himself was absolutely fearless.
 Anxious to secure a sample of saliva straight from the jaws of a rabid dog, I once saw him with the glass tube held between his lips draw a few drops of the deadly saliva from the mouth of a rabid bull-dog, held on the table by two assistants, their hands protected by leather gloves.

 Because of his study in germs, Pasteur encouraged doctors to sanitize their hands and equipment before surgery.
 Prior to this, few doctors or their assistants practiced these procedures.
 Ignaz Semmelweis and Joseph Lister had earlier practiced hand sanitizing in medical contexts in the 1860s.